Breaking Down NFPA 1582 Requirements - Worksite Medical®

 Get Your Quote!

-Firefighters face extreme physical demands on the job.
-In fact, the biggest danger to these workers is not their safety, but their health.
+Well, to start, firefighters face extreme physical demands on the job.
+In fact, surprisingly, the biggest danger to these workers occurs not from flames, but their overall health.

 Those demands leave firefighters susceptible to developing hypertension, diabetes, high cholesterol, and obesity.
 It also puts them at higher risk for both heart attacks and cancer.

-According to the National Fire Protection Association (NFPA), 54 percent of firefighter deaths are caused by overexertion and stress.
-And last year, the Firefighter Cancer Support Network revealed that 61 percent of career firefighter line-of-duty deaths occurred as a result of cancer from 2002 to 2017.
+According to the National Fire Protection Association, or NFPA, 54 percent of firefighter deaths are caused by overexertion and stress.
+And, in the winter of 2023, the Firefighter Cancer Support Network revealed that 66 percent of career firefighter line-of-duty deaths occurred as a result of cancer from 2002 to 2019.

 What is NFPA 1582?

-NFPA 1582 is the standard for fire chiefs to use to ensure that their firefighters are performing at their best.
+NFPA 1582 stands as the standard for fire chiefs to use to ensure their firefighters perform at their best.

 It contains a concise list of requirements for medical testing and physical examinations that should be done when firefighters join the department, and each year thereafter.
 The list includes items such as: a physical examination, chest x-ray, and cancer screening.